German “Werden” Explained: 7 Uses of the Verb with Example Sentences

 The house is being built.

-To form a past passive construction in German, you could use either Perfekt or Präteritum.
-In Perfekt, use the Particip II of the verb plus worden.
+To form a past passive construction in German, you could use either Perfekt (perfect) or Präteritum (past).
+In Perfekt, use the Particip II (participle) of the verb plus worden.
 For example:

 Das Haus ist gebaut worden.